DgvDilshan/E-Commerce-using-Java/README.md

 •	start the backend part in cart section <br>

 2024-04-01 <br>
-•	create the servlet and connected the backend part but display the error this part
+•	create the servlet and connected the backend part but display the error this part<br>
-•	search the fix this error support the use AI , no solution the fix error part
+•	search the fix this error support the use AI , no solution the fix error part <br>
-•	I try the resold the error
+•	I try the resold the error <br>
-•	I change the NetBeans version and try this but not completed 2024-05-02
+•	I change the NetBeans version and try this but not completed<br>
+2024-05-02<br>

 •	Finish the my part in web project